csev/dj4e/assn/dj4e_mkt5.md

 The whole `~/django_projects/market` folder is a `git` repository so you can use `git` for many cool things.
 But for now we are just making sure you have a "re-spawn" point if AI breaks your code badly.

+The instructions to "revert" to the saved tag are at the bottom of this document.
+Hopefully you won't need to use them.

 Adding Search
 -------------